-- At Leigh Stationers' Primary Academy, we will review this policy at least annually (as a minimum) and will update it as needed, so that it is kept up to date with safeguarding issues as they emerge and evolve, including lessons learnt.
-The policy will also be revised following any national or local updates, significant local or national safeguarding events and/or learning, and/or any changes to our own procedures. - All staff (including temporary staff and volunteers) will be provided with a copy of this policy and Part One and/or Annex A of KCSIE 2024 as appropriate. \ These documents can be found in the staff shared drive, on the school website. - Parents/carers can obtain a copy of the Child Protection Policy and other related policies on request.
-Additionally, our policies can be viewed via our website: https://leighstationersprimaryacademy.org.uk - The policy forms part of our development plan and will be reviewed annually by the Principal/Manager which has responsibility for oversight of safeguarding and child protection systems. - The Designated Safeguarding Lead (DSL) and manager will ensure the Academy Board receive regular reporting on safeguarding activity and systems.
-They will not receive details of individual children's situations or identifying features of families as part of their oversight responsibility.
+- Leigh Stationers' Primary Academy will review this policy at least annually (as a minimum) and will update it as needed, so that it is kept up to date with safeguarding issues as they emerge and evolve, including lessons learnt.
+The policy will also be revised following any national or local updates, significant local or national safeguarding events and/or learning, and/or any changes to our own procedures. - All staff (including temporary staff and volunteers) will be provided with a copy of this policy and Part One of KCSIE 2024 as appropriate.
+This will be displayed on the staffroom board and saved in the policy folder on the shared drive. - Parents/carers can obtain a copy of the Leigh Stationers' Primary Academy Child Protection Policy and other related policies on request.
+Additionally, our policies can be viewed via the Leigh Stationers' Primary Academy website: https://leighstationersprimaryacademy.org.uk - The policy forms part of Leigh Stationers' Primary Academy development plan and will be reviewed annually by the Academy Board who has responsibility for oversight of safeguarding and child protection systems. - The Designated Safeguarding Lead and principal will ensure regular reporting on safeguarding activity and systems to the Academy Board.
+The governing body will not receive details of individual pupil situations or identifying features of families as part of their oversight responsibility.